open-mmlab/mmyolo/docs/en/advanced_guides/how_to.md

 - `randomness.diff_rank_seed=True`, set different seeds according to global rank.
 Defaults to False.
 - `randomness.deterministic=True`, set the deterministic option for cuDNN backend, i.e., set `torch.backends.cudnn.deterministic` to True and `torch.backends.cudnn.benchmark` to False.
 Defaults to False.
 See https://pytorch.org/docs/stable/notes/randomness.html for more details.

-## Training on a single channel image dataset
+## Training example on a single-channel image dataset

 ### Data set preparation

-Take the ballon dataset as an example, if you are using a custom grayscale image dataset, you can skip this step.
+This section uses the `cat` dataset as an example.
+If you are using a custom grayscale image dataset, you can skip this step.

 The processing training of the custom dataset can be found in [Annotation-to-deployment workflow for custom dataset](../user_guides/custom_dataset.md)。